bouncyball-git/ujxl/README.md

 * Uses ini style config file placed next to the executable.
 * File path can be a "*" pattern.
-* If destination ommited writes next to the source files.
+* If destination omitted writes next to the source files.
 * Alway overwites destination.
 * Supports multithreading by specifying maxWorker parameter.